dapp-grupob-2020-c1/backend/endpoints.md

                 endingDate,
                 percentage,
-                productType, //Null if type single or multiple products, //Null if type single or category product //Null if type category or multiple }]
+                productType, //Null if type single or multiple productsIds, //Null if type single or category productId //Null if type category or multiple }]
     }